nadeemlab/CIR/README.md

 ```bash
 git clone --recursive git@github.com:nadeemlab/CIR.git
 ```
+High level usage instructions are detailed below.
+Detailed instructions at each step, including running pre-trained models, are described in following subsections.

 Step 1: Update config.py.
 You may need to set the path to the dataset and also the directory to save the results.
 All ready to train/test data is available [here](https://zenodo.org/record/6672251).

 Step 2: You have to first perform data pre-processing. `python data_preprocess.py`